 During my divorce and my mom’s death, the discovery process for Taylor’s developmental delays became more intense.
 Doctors often blamed the delays on her lack of oxygen at birth.
 But in my heart, I knew there was more to her issues.
 Nine months after my mom’s death, the diagnosis for Taylor came through: MPSIIIB, a rare, genetic metabolic disorder which causes gradual neurological degeneration.
 The average life span is 10-15 years and there is no cure, or even a treatment.

 Upon receiving Taylor’s diagnosis, my walk with the Lord became intense.
-I did just what Renee talked about this week in chapter four.
 I asked all the why’s and the how’s.
-I wanted God to spill out His plan for my life in one day.
+I wanted God to spill out His plan for my entire life in one day.

 But through His Word, God has taught me that faith is not only a one-time decision; it’s an everyday decision.